Dr. Sheldon Cooper, from The Big Bang Theory and Young Sheldon

 - The real reason Sheldon hates geology is revealed on Young Sheldon: it's because it reminds him of his break with childhood friend Libby, who was a big geology fan, and even got Sheldon and Tam hooked up on it for a while (although Tam was actually more hooked up on Libby).
 Sheldon broke up with Libby because he disliked when he knew she was a babysitter, wanting to seem a more mature boy, which she told to him and Mary Cooper when Libby and Mary were getting acquainted before she took Sheldon and Tam by car to Houston to watch an IMAX movie, while Libby broke up with Tam because he tried to hit on her while they were watching the IMAX movie without Sheldon, since he ended up not going, and she did not like it.

 - The Friend Nobody Likes: So much that the guys kick him off the team for the Physics Bowl in "The Bat Jar Conjecture".
 And when Sheldon wants to accept an offer to go on an arctic expedition, they are excited about being Sheldon-free for three months.
 Penny once asks exactly how he got any friends in the first place and Howard answers that they liked Leonard.
+Leonard even calls him out on this slightly saying Sheldon is the reason they don't do a lot of fun activities.
 In the episode where Leonard, Raj, and Howard are on a camping trip:Leonard: Too bad Sheldon couldn't come with us.

 Raj: Yeah, it's just not the same without him.